rcl-cloudtnt/docs/open-badges/issue.md

 The user the badge was issued to.
 The user is uniquely identified by an email address.
 The email address is hashed to protect the privacy of the recipient.

+{: .information }
+It is important that the email you registered to use RCL Cloud TnT must be the same email you use to register for you external backpack.
+Your email is the linking field that connects your backpack.

 ### Badge

 This object provides details about the badge name, image, description and criterial URL.
 The badge object also comprise: